djpowers/personal-site/src/now.md

 ## ✍️ Working

-If you're interested in open source software development, check out [Upstream](https://upstream.live/register?code=dp22), a virtual conference being put on by my company celebrating open source developers and maintainers.

-Leaning into static sites, I also built out a site for a friend's new podcast that automatically builds new pages as new episodes are published, and also adds blogging capabilities: [The Boys Are Back In Time](https://theboysarebackintime.com/).
+Recently made the jump from Vim to Neovim and doing a lot of configuration tweaking.
+Also trying to revise and polish up some humor drafts I've been sitting on for a while.

 ## 👟 Running

-Just ran my first twilight 5K race since... possibly ever?
-Also was a fundraiser not put on by a for-profit events company, which was a refreshing change of pace.
+Enjoying the beginning of the best running season, and trying to queue up a few races through the end of the year.

 ## 📺 Watching

-Started _Severance_ after many recommendations, and it seems very much up my alley.
-And of course, watching the final season of Better Call Saul, a show which is arguably better than Breaking Bad.
+Working my way through _The Bear_, which is great.
+Excellent soundtrack as well.
+Also slowly making it through _Never Have I Ever_ from Mindy Kaling.

 ## 📚 Reading

 Just cracked open _How to Write One Song_ by Jeff Tweedy.
 Upon completion I will be penning my non-fiction debut, _How to Read One Book_.
-Slowing making progress on _Your Computer is on Fire_ as well.
+Also picked up Bob Odenkirk's _Comedy Comedy Comedy Drama_ which I need to get started on.

 ---